uwplse/seguard-resources/ONBOARDING.md

 1. Get access to [seguard-framework repo](https://github.com/izgzhen/seguard-framework).
 Follow the instructions in https://izgzhen.github.io/seguard-www/quickstart.html.
 Your goal is to successful generate the graph visualization.
+2. Find an issue with "good-first-issue".
+Some of the descriptions might not be clear, be sure to ask for clarification and we are here to help!

 Track II: **Machine learning**